 The results from the quarterly quantification of earnings risk are included in the calculation of business risk.
-The results are monitored by Risk Management.

 Reputational Risk

 Reputational risk refers to the risk that an event or several successive events could cause reputational damage (in the eyes of the general public), which in turn could limit current and future business opportunities or activities (potential earnings), thereby leading to an indirect adverse financial impact (customer base, sales, funding costs, etc.) and/or direct financial losses such as penalties, litigation costs, etc.